acebot712/the-nothing-app/docs/infra/PRODUCTION_DEPLOYMENT.md

 When making schema changes in production:

 1. Always back up the database before migrations
-2. Test migrations on a staging environment first
+2. Test migrations on a staging environment firs
 3. Schedule migrations during off-peak hours
 4. Have a rollback plan in case of issues